-Leroy Anderson completed only three works in 1953: "Song of the Bells", "Summer Skies" and "The Girl in Satin".
-But he was otherwise very busy.
+Leroy Anderson completed four works in 1953: "Song of the Bells", "Summer Skies", "The Girl in Satin" and "Concerto in C for Piano and Orchestra".
 He commisioned a modern home for himself and his family on Grassy Hill in Woodbury, Connecticut.
-He was Guest Conductor in concerts at the University of Michigan, at Grant Park in Chicago, Illinois, Fort Wayne, Indiana, Cleveland, Ohio, Worcester and Boston, Massachusetts and the University of Fairfield, Connecticut.
+He was Guest Conductor in concerts at the University of Michigan, at Grant Park in Chicago, Illinois, Fort Wayne, Indiana, Cleveland, Ohio, Worcester and Boston, Massachusetts and Fairfield University, Connecticut.
 The Connecticut concert attracted a record-setting 8,500 people in the audience.

 While "The Girl In Satin" is in a Latin style, similar to "Serenata", and "Song Of The Bells" is a waltz, "Summer Skies" is much less descriptive than the other works he completed in 1953.
 "Summer Skies" evokes a softer, enigmatic mood, somewhat like his 1962 work "Balladette".

 1. Decca Records recording session, Manhattan Center, New York, NY; Leroy Anderson, conductor; September 8, 1953.

 Leroy Anderson conducted a studio orchestra in his 1953 Monaural recording of "Summer Skies" for Decca Records.
 50 musicians, many of whom were the Principals of their respective orchestra sections, came to perform for the recording.
 They were chosen from the New York Philharmonic, the Chamber Music Society of Lincoln Center, the NBC Symphony, the Philadelphia Symphony Orchestra, Chicago Symphony Orchestra, The Goldman Band and the Beaux Arts Trio.